octue/octue-sdk-python/docs/source/deploying_services.rst

 What deployment enables
 -----------------------
-Deploying an Octue service to Google Cloud Run means it:
+Deploying an Twined service to Google Cloud Run means it:

 * Is deployed as a docker container
-* Is ready to be asked questions by any other Octue service that has the correct permissions (you can control this)
+* Is ready to be asked questions by any other Twined service that has the correct permissions (you can control this)
-* Can ask questions to any other Octue service for which it has the correct permissions
+* Can ask questions to any other Twined service for which it has the correct permissions
 * Will automatically build and redeploy upon the conditions you provide (e.g. pushes or merges into ``main``)
 * Will automatically start and run when Pub/Sub messages are received from the topic you created.
 The Pub/Sub messages can be sent from anywhere in the world, but the container will only run in the region you chose (you can